dgsuarez/nonstandardwonderfultools/jq_examples.md

 (For ease of read we'll be using `cat file | jq program`, but you can simplify by doing `jq program file`)

-One key feature is `[]`, instead of accessing a single index, this will map over every index:
+One key feature is `[]`, instead of accessing a single index, this will map over all of them:

 ```{.sh}
 cat ec2-describe-instances.json | jq '.data.Reservations[].Instances[].InstanceType'